-Covering two downtown city blocks and boasting more than 230 stores in a bright and airy retail space, the Toronto Eaton Centre welcomes millions of Canadians and international travellers every year, rivalling the CN Tower as the city's top tourist draw.
+Covering two downtown city blocks and boasting more than 230 stores in a bright and airy retail space, the Toronto Eaton Centre welcomes millions of Canadians and international travelers every year, rivaling the CN Tower as the city's top tourist draw.

-The loss of the Eaton's department store, including the flagship store on Yonge Street in Toronto, truly saddened Canadians who hold dear their memories of shopping there and hours spent perusing the catalogue.
-Maintaining the Eaton's name on Toronto's largest shopping centre is a tribute to Timothy Eaton and the institution he established.
+The loss of the Eaton's department store, including the flagship store on Yonge Street in Toronto, truly saddened Canadians who hold dear their memories of shopping there and hours spent perusing the catalog.
+Maintaining the Eaton's name on Toronto's largest shopping center is a tribute to Timothy Eaton and the institution he established.